Mauritania: Ould Taya's rule (1984–2005)

 In December 1984, Haidallah was deposed by Colonel Maaouya Ould Sid'Ahmed Taya, who, while retaining tight military control, relaxed the political climate.
 Ould Taya moderated Mauritania's previous pro-Algerian stance, and re-established ties with Morocco during the late 1980s.
 He deepened these ties during the late 1990s and early 2000s, as part of Mauritania's drive to attract support from Western states and Western-aligned Arab states.
-Mauritania has not rescinded its recognition of Polisario's Western Saharian exile government, and remains on good terms with Algeria.
 Its position on the Western Sahara conflict has been, since the 1980s, one of strict neutrality.

 The Mauritania–Senegal Border War started as a result of a conflict in Diawara between Moorish Mauritanian herders and Senegalese farmers over grazing rights.
 On 9 April 1989, Mauritanian guards killed two Senegalese.

 Following the incident, several riots erupted in Bakel, Dakar and other towns in Senegal, directed against the mainly Arabized Mauritanians who dominated the local retail business.
-The rioting, adding to already existing tensions, led to a campaign of terror against black Mauritanians, who are often seen as 'Senegalese' by Bidha'an, regardless of their nationality.
-As low scale conflict with Senegal continued into 1990/91, the Mauritanian government engaged in or encouraged acts of violence and seizures of property directed against the Halpularen ethnic group.
+The rioting, adding to the already existing tensions, led to a campaign of terror against black Mauritanians; black Mauritanians are often seen as "Senegalese" by the Bidān (White Moors), regardless of their nationality.
+As low scale conflict with Senegal continued into 1990–91, the Mauritanian government engaged in and encouraged acts of violence and seizures of property directed against the Halpularen ethnic group.
 The tension culminated in an international airlift agreed to by Senegal and Mauritania under international pressure to prevent further violence.
 The Mauritanian Government expelled thousands of black Mauritanians.
-Most of these so-called 'Senegalese' had few or no ties with Senegal, and many have been repatriated from Senegal and Mali after 2007.
-The exact number of expulsions is not known but the United Nations High Commissioner for Refugees (UNHCR) estimates that, as of June 1991, 52,995 Mauritanian refugees were living in Senegal and at least 13,000 in Mali.
+Most of these so-called "Senegalese" had few or no ties with Senegal, and many have been repatriated from Senegal and Mali after 2007.
+The exact number of expulsions is not known; however, the United Nations High Commissioner for Refugees (UNHCR) estimated that, as of June 1991, 52,995 Mauritanian refugees were living in Senegal and at least 13,000 in Mali.

-Opposition parties were legalized and a new Constitution approved in 1991 which put an end to formal military rule.
-However, President Ould Taya's election wins were dismissed as fraudulent by some opposition groups.
+Opposition parties were legalized, and a new Constitution approved in 1991 which put an end to formal military rule.
+But President Ould Taya's election wins were dismissed as fraudulent by some opposition groups.

 In the late 1980s, Ould Taya had established close co-operation with Iraq, and pursued a strongly Arab nationalist line.
 Mauritania grew increasingly isolated internationally, and tensions with Western countries grew dramatically after it took a pro-Iraqi position during the 1991 Gulf War.

-During the mid-to late 1990s, Mauritania shifted its foreign policy to one of increased co-operation with the US and Europe.
+During the mid-to late 1990s, Mauritania shifted its foreign policy to one of increased co-operation with the United States and Europe.
 It was rewarded with diplomatic normalization and aid projects.
 On 28 October 1999, Mauritania joined Egypt, Palestine, and Jordan as the only members of the Arab League to officially recognize Israel.
-Ould Taya also started co-operating with the United States in anti-terrorism activities, a policy that was criticized by some human rights organizations.
-(See also Foreign relations of Mauritania.)
+Ould Taya also started co-operating with the U.S. in anti-terrorism activities, a policy that was criticized by some human rights organizations.

-During the regime of President Ould Taya Mauritania developed economically, oil was discovered in 2001 by the Woodside Company.
+During the regime of President Ould Taya, Mauritania developed economically, oil was discovered in 2001 by the Woodside Company.